aleph2c/miros/doc/i_mongol_example.rst

 Serialization will allow our horse archers to transmit anything within their war cries.
-"Hey Ганболд (Gandbold), do you want one of my extra horses?", "yes", "OK here you go, lala-bee-boop".
+"Hey Ганболд (Gandbold), do you want one of my extra horses?", "yes", "OK here you go, `lala-bee-boop <https://www.youtube.com/watch?v=gsNaR6FRuO0>`_".
 This concept expands on the notion of a war cry; but it is cool that we can transmit the objects of working programs, between the nodes of our botnet.
 Of course, this is a security nightmare, so if we are going to serialize and deserialize messages *we will have to use an